phpanhey/hb_appointment_notification/README.md

-#  🤖🤖🤖hb appointment notification 🤖🐍
+#  🤖🤖 hb appointment notification 🤖🐍
-You are willing to book an appointment at 'BürgerServiceCenter-Mitte' but there's no appointment at all?
+You are willing to book an appointment at 'BürgerServiceCenter-Mitte' but there's no appointment at all ?
 All you want is to apply for a new passport.
 There's a simple fix.
 ***hb appointment notification*** notifies you when there's a free appointment.
 Just use the script periodically e.g. crontab.
  ## usage
  ```bash